Robotlab - UR5e

 The basic interaction with UR5e can be done via the teach pendant attached to the control box (usually referred as controller).
 Picture and instructions below show the basic steps to use it:

-• Open/Save controller program: open configuration or a control script to run.
-Note this is the script run on the controller not on the remote computer.
+- Open/Save controller program: open configuration or a control script to run.
+Note this is the script running on the controller not on the remote computer.
 In most cases, this is for loading a setup, e.g. IP adress of a remote computer, and scripts, e.g. ExternalControl, that the driver/library on the remote computer will talk to.

-• Move robot: switch to the tab and to see a GUI to move the robot upward/downward/left/right and each joint individually.
+- Move robot: switch to the tab and use a GUI to move the robot upward/downward/left/right or each joint individually.
 There is also a home button to drive the robot back to the up-straight pose.
 Remember to shutdown the robot at the home position if the experiment setup wouldn’t be used for an extended period of time.

 Progamming with UR5e